Yishen27/Extended-Kalman-Filter/README.md

 ## Program performance
 The program reached RMSEs for x postion, y position, x velocity, y velocity lower than 0.11, 0.11, 0.52, 0.52, respectively.

- ## File structure
+ ## Main file structure

  ### Folder *src*

- This is the folder contains all c++ files consititute the program.
+ This is the folder contains all c++ files constitute the program.

  - FusionEKF.cpp and FusionEKF.h